kusumSharma653/Project1-Movie-Recommendation-System/README.md

 └── README.md

-#⚙️ How to Run the Project
+#How to Run the Project
 🔧 1.
 Clone the repository

 git clone https://github.com/yourusername/movie-recommendation-system.git